ricmua/ros_delay_out_center_task/doc/markdown/installation.md

 ```

 The [delay_out_center_task] project is a [submodule] of this package
-repository, and it therefore must be updated after cloning.
+repository, and it therefore must be updated after cloning, if the
+`--recurse-submodules` flag isn't added to the `clone` command.

 ```bash
 cd path/to/workspace/src/ros_delay_out_center_task